Aremu-olusegun/Hiking-App/README.md

 ---
 - ## Features i hope to implement in future.
-- - :telescope: Users can choose between a 2d and 3d map.
+- - Users can choose between a 2d and 3d map.
-- - :telescope: and also a dice feature, that  allows you to choose your next location to explore completely randomly.
+- - and also a dice feature, that  allows you to choose your next location to explore completely randomly.
-- - 🪲: and also a dice feature, that  allows you to choose your next location to explore completely randomly.
+- - and also a dice feature, that  allows you to choose your next location to explore completely randomly.
+- - and lastly - 3D models of constellations, augmented reality and even a section for astronomical news.

 # :hammer_and_wrench: Technologies Used
 - Javascript